OpenChain-Project/OpenChain-JWG/docs/meeting-minutes_en.md

 </div>

 ## All Member Meetings
+- **The 29th meeting / The 4th Hybrid meeting** was held on October.
+5, 2023
+Venue: Socionext Inc. (Tamba-guchi, Kyoto) and Zoom

 - **The 28th meeting / The 3rd Hybrid meeting** was held on July.
 11, 2023
 Venue: Ridgelinez (Marunouchi, Tokyo) and Zoom